-Although various breakpoints within the BCR and ABL1 genes have been described, >95% of CMLs contain a consistent mRNA transcript in which either the BCR exon 13 (e13) or BCR exon 14 (e14) is fused to the ABL1 exon 2 (a2), yielding fusion forms e13/a2 and e14/a2, respectively.
+Although various breakpoints within the BCR and ABL1 genes have been described, more than 95% of CMLs contain a consistent mRNA transcript in which either the BCR exon 13 (e13) or BCR exon 14 (e14) is fused to the ABL1 exon 2 (a2), yielding fusion forms e13/a2 and e14/a2, respectively.
 The e13/a2 and e14/a2 fusion forms produce a 210-kDa protein (p210).
-The p210 fusion protein is an abnormal tyrosine kinase known to be critical for the clinical and pathologic features of CML, and agents that block the tyrosine kinase activity (ie, tyrosine kinase inhibitors or TKI, such as imatinib mesylate), have been used successfully for treatment.
-Monitoring the level of BCR/ABL1 mRNA in CML patients during treatment is helpful for both prognosis and management of therapy.(1-3) Rising BCR-ABL1 mRNA levels following attainment of critical therapeutic milestones (see Clinical References) can be indicative of acquired resistance mutations involving the ABL1 part of the BCR-ABL1 fusion gene.
+The p210 fusion protein is an abnormal tyrosine kinase known to be critical for the clinical and pathologic features of CML, and agents that block the tyrosine kinase activity (ie, tyrosine kinase inhibitors or TKI, such as imatinib mesylate) have been used successfully for treatment.
+Monitoring the level of BCR/ABL1 mRNA in CML patients during treatment is helpful for both prognosis and management of therapy(1-3).
+Rising BCR/ABL1 mRNA levels following attainment of critical therapeutic milestones (see Clinical References) can be indicative of acquired resistance mutations involving the ABL1 portion of the BCR/ABL1 fusion gene.

-The precision of this assay at low BCR-ABL1 levels is more variable, such that inter-run variation can be as high as + or - 0.5 log.
-Only level changes >0.5 log should be considered clinically significant.
-For example, if a result is given as 0.1% BCR-ABL1:ABL1, then any result between 0.05% and 0.5% should be considered essentially equivalent.
+The precision of this assay at low BCR/ABL1 levels is more variable, such that inter-run variation can be as high as + or - 0.5 log.
+Only level changes above 0.5 log should be considered clinically significant.
+For example, if a result is given as 0.1% BCR/ABL1:ABL1, then any result between 0.05% and 0.5% should be considered essentially equivalent.
 If the results are being used to make major therapeutic decisions, significant changes during monitoring should be verified with a subsequent specimen.

 In general, the results of this assay cannot be directly compared with results generated from other PCR assays, including identical assays performed in other laboratories.
 Monitoring should be performed using the same method and laboratory for each subsequent specimen.

-The results of this assay cannot be directly compared with BCR-ABL1 results obtained using FISH technology.
-FISH measures DNA alleles and PCR-based assays measure mRNA transcripts.
-Because a single DNA allele can produce many mRNA transcripts, the values are not directly comparable and FISH results are not applicable to the IS or to disease monitoring.
+The results of this assay cannot be directly compared with BCR/ABL1 results obtained using FISH technology.
+FISH measures DNA alleles and RT-PCR-based assays measure mRNA transcripts.
+Because a single fusion DNA allele can produce many mRNA transcripts, the values are not directly comparable and FISH results are not applicable to the IS or to disease monitoring.

-Blood is the specimen of choice for monitoring.
-While most patients show similar BCR-ABL1 mRNA levels in blood and bone marrow drawn at the same time, some patients may exhibit a difference in the levels between blood and bone marrow such that alternating specimen types during monitoring can lead to interpretive confusion.
+Blood is the specimen of choice for monitoring CML patients.
+The majority of CML patients show similar BCR/ABL1 mRNA levels in blood and bone marrow drawn at the same time, although occasional, patients may exhibit a difference in concurrent blood and marrow levels for technical or biological reasons, requiring follow-up testing to resolve.